ndsurgenor/scrabble-scorepad/README.md

 3. The word to be checked should be entered along with any indication of blank tiles used and/or double/triple letter scores:
 - Use '*' after a letter to indicate the tile is blank
 - Use '2' after a letter to indicate a double letter score
-- Use '3' after a letter to indicate a double letter score
+- Use '3' after a letter to indicate a triple letter score
 - If a blank tile and double/triple letter score appear together simply use '*'
 4. The input will be checked to ensure it is valid and that the word appears on the previously selected wordlist
 5. The user will then be offered the opportunity to indicate a double/triple word score and 'bingo' (all tiles used) bonus, if applicable